 - Imaging: chest x-ray, CT scan, MRI, ultrasound

-- Skin biopsy or lymph node biopsy
+- A skin biopsy or lymph node biopsy.

 What treatment is available for paraneoplastic pruritus?